Coarse-grained dynamics of transiently-bound fast linkers: General system with transient crosslinkers

 \subsubsection{Binding models with uniform kinetic rates}

-Inspired by previous models~\cite{goodrich2018enhanced}, we also discuss an alternative binding model.
-Specifically, if one wanted the binding and unbinding rates to be uniform, at least over a certain lengthscale, the \textit{only} option is that the dynamics are not specified via Eqs.~\ref{eq:unbounddynamics} and \ref{eq:bounddynamics} but have to be changed.
+Inspired by a previous model,\cite{goodrich2018enhanced} we also discuss an alternative binding scheme.
+Specifically, if one wanted the binding and unbinding rates to be uniform, at least over a certain lengthscale, the \textit{only} option is that the dynamics are not specified via Eqs.~\eqref{eq:unbounddynamics} and \eqref{eq:bounddynamics} but have to be changed.
 We illustrate this point briefly below.

 For example, one could define uniform rates, as

 where the rates $\on^0$ and $ \off^0$ are non zero.
 In that case, the bound $\pib$ and unbound $\piu$ parts of the equilibrium distribution must be the same, which constrains the forces to be the same in each state.
 Otherwise, detailed balance is broken.
 For example, the bound and unbound dynamics could both satisfy